hrrno/wp1/README.md

 * Analysis of the architecture and solutions of industry leaders has been carried out
 * Tooling has been constructed to allow linkage across pseudonymized registers
-* A key interface has been defined in mMFR allowing unified identity operations on central regitries
+* A key interface has been defined in mMFR allowing unified identity operations on central registries
   * pseudonymized identities can be retroavticely applied to pre-existing registries

+#### 9: Expand data quality and data documentation to all central registries

+* Metadata document formats of registry teams have been assesed
+* Tooling has been created to inject 'metadata' into (some of) those documents
+* Document consumption has begun, metadata systems being expanded to handle coding as well
+* DÅRs full metadata set has been consumed, coding incoming
+* NPRs document format should allow for injestion of all their registries at the same time

+#### 10: Common protocols for validation studies

+* Protocol development is either a purely 'fagelig' task, or something solved much easier as HRR matures
+* As such: pt 10 has been indefinitely postponed